LaTeX-Bibitem-Styler/latex-bibitemstyler/README.md

     %%%%% CLEAR DOUBLE PAGE!
     \newpage{\pagestyle{empty}\cleardoublepage}

-##### Output filename
+##### Output Filename
 Name of the new bibliography file that will be generated.

-##### Bibliography style
+##### Bibliography Style
 - PLAIN.
 Simply rewrite the file with different preamble and postamble.
 - APLHA.
 Generate bibliography file with cites in alphabetical order.
 - UNSRT.
 Generate  bibliography  file  with  cites  in  order  of  appearance  (goes through  all your latex project’s tex files and fetches all cite references).

 ##### Preamble
-You might want to change your biblio latex file’s predefined preamble.
+You might want to change your bibliography file’s predefined preamble.

 ##### Postamble
-You might want to change your biblio latex file’s predefined postamble.
+You might want to change your bibliography file’s predefined postamble.

 Finally, just hit **RUN!** and let the application perform its magic, it’ll be done in a second.
 You’ll find the newly generated bibliography file in the original file’s path.